jinndi/WGDashboard-sing-box/README.md

 ## 🚀 Features

+- Proxy connection over multiple protocols
+- Routing based on GeoSite and GeoIP lists
-- Proxy for specified CIDR addresses of WireGuard clients
+- Routing only for specified CIDR addresses of WireGuard configurations
-- Optional Cloudflare WARP over direct and proxy connections
+- Custom DNS configuration for both proxy and direct server connections
 - Automatic configuration of forwarding rules for WG interfaces
+- Optional: Cloudflare WARP over direct and proxy connections
-- Optional AdGuard domain filtering, enabled in just a few clicks.
+- Optional: AdGuard domain filtering, enabled in just a few clicks.
-- Custom DNS configuration for both proxy and direct server connections
-- Defining Geosite and GeoIP rules to bypass proxy mode
-- Specifying domain names that should ignore Geosite and GeoIP proxy bypass rules
 - Easy setup of the panel behind a Caddy reverse proxy with auto-renewed SSL certificates
 - Plus all other powerful features of the excellent WGDashboard management panel